- WHERE TO STAY

 For visitors the line that is used extensively is the Naples to Sorrento via Pompeii and Herculaneum line, a journey that takes just over an hour with countless stops along the way.
 Frequencies are very good, around every 30 minutes all day.

-However, for those independent travellers from Naples (or Rome) there is an alternative line between Naples and Salerno that stops at Pompeii called the Metropolitan Railway, an extention of the Naples Metro and with advance ticketing available on-line.
+However, for those independent travellers from Naples (or Rome) there is an alternative line between Naples and Salerno that stops at Pompeii called the Metropolitan Railway, an extension of the Naples Metro and with advance ticketing available online.